EVALUATION METHOD

 1 – Extremely dissatisfied

-On the provider profiles, we have for each provider a view across the different services as shown in the below example.
-A tick in the box represents that the provider offers these services and we have seen strong evidence of this in our survey.
+On the provider profiles, we have shown which squares the provider qualifies for.
 No tick does not always mean that the provider doesn’t provide this service.
 It may only mean that we have not seen enough evidence of this in our survey.

 APPLICATIONS